DPhan817/VPN-Configuration-/README.md

 <img src="https://i.imgur.com/VB0la1r.jpg" height="70%" width="70%"/>
 </p>
 <p>
 Open another web browser and type in the search bar "whatismyipaddress.com".
 Take a note of the IP address displayed.
-(Note: it's important not to share or  disclose your public IP address with just anyone because it can give away your private location and worst give a malicious actor a target to use malicious techniques against your network).
+(Note: it's important not to share or disclose your public IP address with just anyone because it can expose your location, gain access to your network and devices, as well as make you vulnerable to hackers.
 </p>
 <br />